History of the Land

 Here at Western Opals we are carrying on a family tradition that has been growing for decades.

-The first opal mine in Mexico was discovered in the 1950s on the same ranch that Western Opals currently has family land, just outside Magdalena, which is in a region laden with igneous rocks, obsidian, volcanic lava, and more than 200 opal mines.
+The first opal mine in Mexico was discovered in the 1950s on the same ranch that Western Opals currently has family land, just outside of Magdalena.
+This is a region laden with igneous rocks, obsidian, volcanic lava, and more than 200 opal mines.

 Of the 25 or so varieties of opals, the fire opal is the only naturally faceted opal and the most significant fire opal deposits are found in Mexico.
 One of the two largest sites for mining the Mexican fire opal, which just so happens to be the “national gemstone of Mexico,” is located near Magdalena, Jalisco.